bstiffler582/HMI2_Lab/Guides/server_extension.md

 We will be using the [EasyModbusTCP](https://github.com/rossmann-engineering/EasyModbusTCP.NET) library, and fortunately it is available right on Nuget.

-Once you've added the package, we can implement the Modbus TCP client in our `ModbusTcpTarget` class as follows.
+Once you've added the package, we can implement the Modbus TCP client in our `ModbusTarget` class as follows.

 Add the namespace:
 ```cs